Mahabaleshwar: Pratapgad

 A popular place to visit is the historic fort of Pratapgad built by Chatrapati Shivaji.
 It is the site of the encounter between Shivaji Maharaj and Bijapur general, Afzal Khan, where the latter was defeated and killed by Chhatrapati Shivaji Maharaj.
 There are small shops, restaurants and a handicrafts store.
 Many schools also arrange educational trips to the fort.
 The fort is also on many trekking routes of the area.

+Wilson Point

+Highest point of Mahabaleshwar stands at 1439 m.
+Named after Leslie Wilson the Governor of Bombay Presidency (10 Dec 1923 - 8 Dec 1928).
+It is a popular viewpoint offering great views especially during sunrise.